 6 Common questions about workers compensation

 A work-related injury or illness can cause major changes to your quality of life.
-Most employers are fair regarding workers compensation in Ohio, but there are times when receiving the compensation, you deserve is very difficult.
+Most employers are fair regarding workers compensation in Independence Ohio, but there are times when receiving the compensation, you deserve is very difficult.
 The injured worker is commonly left to fend for themselves through the complicated claim process.

 Obtaining fair monetary compensation for your work-related injury or illness can make a huge difference in the way you put your life back in order.